biagiom/QuakeSense/README.md

 Biagio Montaruli - <biagio.hkr@gmail.com>

 ## License
 This software is licensed under the terms of the GNU GPLv3.
 See the LICENSE.md file for more details.

 ## Acknowledgments
-This project has been developed for the Internet of Things course led by Prof. Luigi Alfredo Grieco at [Polytechnic University of Bari (PoliBa)](http://www.poliba.it/).
+This project has been developed for the Internet of Things course led by prof. Luigi Alfredo Grieco at [Polytechnic University of Bari (PoliBa)](http://www.poliba.it/).
 And a special thanks to all researches and people of the [Telematics Lab](https://telematics.poliba.it/index.php?lang=en) (@telematics-dev) who helped me during the development of this project.